gofastadev/gofasta/packages/transpiler/README.md

 ## 🙏 Acknowledgments

 - Built on Go's excellent parsing and AST libraries
-- Thanks to the GoFasta community for feedback and contributions
+- Thanks to the Gofasta community for feedback and contributions